hx2A/py5website/tutorials/mac-users.rst

 The ``%osx gui`` magic must be executed before the ``import py5`` statement.
 Running a script with the ``%run`` magic doesn't seem to work.
 The py5 Jupyter Notebook Kernel will take care of the ``%osx gui`` magic for you when run on a Mac computer.

 If you like coding in an interactive terminal (I hope I'm not the only one), you will need to use ``jupyter console`` and not ``ipython``.
 The two interactive terminal applications are not identical, with the ``%gui osx`` magic working in the former but not the latter.
+The console can be frustrating to use though.
+If a Sketch stops because of an error, no error message will appear until after you hit the return key in the console.

 Mac users won't be able to use the generic ``python`` interpreter to run py5, either interactively or to run a python program.
-If you need to run a py5 application in a script, your best bet is to put your code in a notebook and execute the notebook, like so:
+If you need to run a py5 application in a script, your best bet is to put your code in a notebook with ``%gui osx`` at the top and execute the notebook, like so:

 .. code:: bash